Chapter 5 Adilah

 “Come on up,” he invited Adilah, offering her his hand.

-Adilah took his hand and as she did so, noticed a huge scar running up from his palm to his wrist.
-She flinched slightly.
-Where she came from, it was usual for people to have scars.
+As Adilah climbed up, she noticed a large scar running up from Jesus’ palm to his wrist.
+She couldn’t stop herself from flinching.
+Where she came from, it was not unusual for people to have scars.
 Years of civil war had left many permanent reminders on the skin of her people.

 “What happened to you?” she asked matter-of-factly.

-“I was killed by the leaders of the country I lived in.”
+“I was killed by the leaders of the country in which I lived.”

 “Killed?
 Why?” asked Adilah.